If you’re reading this, you’re probably not trying to plan a “traditional” wedding day.

 Are you looking for true adventurous hikes, or do you want to stay warm and keep walking minimal?

-Once we nail the feeling, the location becomes obvious.
+Once we nail the feeling, the location and experience becomes easy to design.

 Best Places to Elope in Iceland